 For the purposes of section 159(1)(m) the Minister is to take into account the hours of instruction proposed for a school in determining an application for registration, or for renewal of registration, of the school.

-130. Other matters for determining registration of a school: s.
+130. Registration of a school  other matters to be taken into account: s.
 159(1)(m)

-(1) For the purposes of section 159(1)(m) the matter set out in subregulation (2) is to be taken into account by the Minister in determining an application for registration of a school (the “proposed school”).
+(1) For the purposes of section 159(1)(m) the matters set out in Schedule 3 are matters to be taken into account by the Minister in determining an application for registration of a school.

-(2) The matter to which subregulation (1) applies is the effect that the opening of the proposed school would have on the capacity of each existing school, or a section of an existing school, in the geographic region from which the proposed school would draw its enrollees to continue to provide the educational programmes provided by them before the opening of the proposed school, having regard to —

-(a) the projected enrolments at the existing schools for the 5 year period after the opening of the proposed school;

-(b) the projected changes that the proposed school would have on the level and nature of the educational programme of the existing schools;

-(c) the projected population growth in the geographic region from which the proposed school would draw its enrollees; and

-(d) the likely number of potential enrollees at the proposed school.

-(3) In subregulation (2) —

-“existing school” includes a proposed school for which a determination under section 157(2) is in force.

-(4) This regulation does not apply to an application for renewal of registration of a school.
+(2) This regulation and Schedule 3 do not apply to an application for renewal of registration of a school.

+[Regulation 130 inserted in Gazette 22 Jul 2005 p.
+3370.]

 131. Consultation procedures: s.
 159(2)

 In determining standards in respect of a matter referred to in section 159(1) the Minister is to consult with, and take into account the views of —